Novated Lease Calculator (Australia)

 This calculator is the direct evolution of a spreadsheet that has been in continuous public use for over two years.
 It has been widely shared, scrutinised, and informally peer-reviewed by financially literate users, with numerous edge cases tested and minor issues corrected over time.

-The outputs of this engine were then systematically verified against the original spreadsheet across a broad range of test scenarios.
+This web-based version was not a direct port of the spreadsheet; instead it was rebuilt from first principles.
+Core components were independently re-derived and implemented in a new calculation engine, then systematically verified against the original spreadsheet across a broad range of test scenarios.
 The two implementations match to the cent for all test cases.

 Why doesn't this calculator display a "tax saving" figure?

+You may notice that this calculator does not prominently display a single "tax saved" number — and that is deliberate.
 Novated lease providers often emphasise tax savings because it is psychologically compelling.
 However, tax reduction is only one component of the overall financial equation.
 A novated lease may also involve higher effective interest rates, management fees, brokerage, GST interactions, and early‑termination risks.
-Focusing solely on “tax saved” can therefore be misleading as explained in this explanatory article and a fully worked example.
+Focusing solely on "tax saved" can therefore be misleading as explained in this explanatory article and a fully worked example.

 Does it consider childcare subsidy, HECS, or Div 293 impacts?